coldbox-modules/cbsecurity/readme.md

 ## Validation Process

-Once the firewall has the results, and the user is NOT allowed access.
+Once the firewall has the results, and the user is **NOT** allowed access.
 Then the following will occur:

 - The request will be logged via LogBox
+- If the firewall database logs are enabled, then we will log it in our database logs
 - The current URL will be flashed as `_securedURL` so it can be used in relocations
 - If using a rule, the rule will be stored in `prc` as `cbsecurity_matchedRule`
 - The validator results will be stored in `prc` as `cbsecurity_validatorResults`